South Australian Railways J class: Modifications

 As introduced, the locomotives were typical Beyer, Peacock products, with features that included highly polished brass steam domes.
 Large cutaways on the sides of the cab, and a roof that covered only a small area, provided little protection for the crew.
 A small oil or kerosene lamp was placed on the front top of the smokebox; electric headlights were never fitted.
 Later, marker lamps were placed on the front running board to identify the destination at night.

 One of the first alterations was the addition of a bar-frame "cowcatcher", which remained until the locomotives were assigned to shunting in the metropolitan area: since they protruded well past the front buffers, they were particularly dangerous for railwaymen coupling the locomotive to wagons.

 The locomotives' first significant rebuild was undertaken in 1890 and 1891.
-The cabs were slightly altered, extending the roof a little to provide more shelter to the crew; boilers and were safety valves were also replaced.
+The cabs were slightly altered, extending the roof a little to provide more shelter to the crew; boilers and safety valves were also replaced.
 About ten years later, their vacuum brakes were replaced by Westinghouse air brakes and better cabs, similar to those of the F, S and T classes, were installed.
 The new cab sides were solid, with small rectangular window openings, providing more protection than the large cutaways.
 New roofs, extending back nearly to the tender, at last provided adequate protection from rain and the harsh South Australian summer sun, especially for the fireman when shovelling coal from tender to firebox.

 By the time of their withdrawal in 1929 and 1932 after 57 and 60 years' service respectively, locomotives number 32 and 33 – like all of the Beyer, Peacock locomotives of the South Australian Railways – had well and truly paid for themselves.